A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Solving Trinomials over

-Step 6 merely takes care of the remaining roots, at negligible affect to the coefficient heights.
+\scalebox{.95}[1]{Step 6 merely takes care of the remaining roots, at negligible affect to the coefficient heights.}

-Note that we do need to renormalize the roots in the end, due to the various rescalings, but this adds a neglible summand of $O(\log H)$ to the logarithmic heights of the roots.
+Note that we do need to renormalize the roots at the end, due to the various rescalings, but this adds a neglible summand of $O(\log H)$ to the logarithmic heights of the roots.
 So we are done.

-{\bf Complexity Analysis:} The only part of the algorithm going beyond basic arithmetic operations modulo $p$ or $p^\ell$ is Steps 3--4.
-In particular, Theorem \ref{thm:air} tells us that we can take $D'\!=\!O\!\left( p\log^8(dH)\right)$, and Lemma \ref{lem:complexity} tells us that the complexity of Steps 3--4 is no worse than $O\!\left(p^2\log^2(p) \log^9(dH)\right)$, assuming we employ brute-force search to find the roots in $\F_p$ of the mod $p$ reductions of the nodal polynomials.
-So the final overall complexity of our algorithm is $O\!\left(p^2\log^2(p)\log^9(dH)\right)$.
+{\bf Complexity Analysis:} Thanks to Lemma \ref{lem:low} (and Step 2 of Algorithm \ref{algor:trinosolqp}) our underlying tree $\cT_{p,k}(f)$ will have all its nodal polynomials satisfying $\deg\tf_{i,\zeta}\!\leq\!4$ for all $i\!\geq\!1$.
+Steps 3--4 then dominate the overall complexity: Theorem \ref{thm:air} tells us that we can take $D\!=\!O\!\left( p^2\log^8(dH)\right)$, and thus Lemma \ref{lem:complexity} (combined with the known upper bounds on the number of $p$-adic rational roots of a trinomial \cite{len99,ak11}) implies that the complexity of Steps 3--4 is no worse than $O\!\left(p^5\log^3(p)\log^{16}(dH) \log(p\log(dH)) \right)$, assuming we employ brute-force search to find the roots in $\F_p$ of the mod $p$ reductions of the nodal polynomials.

-\begin{rem} {\em We can apply degree reduction to lower the exponent of $p$ slightly in our complexity estimate.
-Also, if we apply randomness, we can lower the exponent a bit more.
-Of course, the main source of the size of our complexity bound is our use of Yu's Theorem.
-With a slightly more careful application, we could possibly reduce the exponents of $9$ and $8$ to $5$. \dia } \end{rem}